DKFZ-ODCF/SNVCallingWorkflow/README.md

 * 2.2.0

-  * minor: Bugfix: CPython variant was broken, because wrong venv was set up.
-  * minor: Bugfix: PyPy version was broken, because code working in CPython was not implemented for PyPy (`reference_file` in `filter_PEoverlap.py`)
+  * major: Update virtualenv
+    * Updated environment to matplotlib 1.5.3.
+Version 1.4.3 seems to be incompatible to numpy 1.11.3 (now).
+    * Used pysam 0.16.0.1 from the orginal 2.1.1 environment.
+This breaks the PyPy support (`copysam.py` is not yet adapted) but is necessary for the changes done for workflow version 2.1.1.
+    * Updated (again) to BioPython 1.71.
+This was lost in workflow version 2.1.1 but is necessary for some data that require `biopython.bgzf`.
-  * minor: Bugfix: The configuration value for `PYPY_OR_PYTHON_BINARY` was set to "pypy", which is appropriate for the Conda environment, but not for the `tbi-lsf-cluster.sh` configuration, which is much more used.
-Set the default to "pypy-c".
-Added a test in the environment script to check that the binary is really available.
+  * minor: Bugfix: The configuration value for `PYPY_OR_PYTHON_BINARY` was set to "python".
+The former value "pypy" is still appropriate for the Conda environment, but not for the `tbi-lsf-cluster.sh` configuration, which is much more used.
   * minor: Allow configuration of virtualenv in `tbi-lsf-cluster.sh`
-  * minor: More robust installation of hts-python by `tbi-lsf-cluster.sh`.
+  * minor: More robust installation of hts-python for PyPy by `tbi-lsf-cluster.sh`.
-    * Previously assumed 'nose' is installed for pypy.
-Now install "nose" needed for setup.py in pypy htslib installation in the home htslib directory.
+    * Previously assumed 'nose' is installed for PyPy.
+Now install "nose" needed for setup.py in the hts-python installation in the home directory.
-    * Better test and conditional code for nose, git clone, build/install of
+    * Better test and conditional code for nose, git clone, build/install of hts-python
   * Lifted readme from ReleaseBranch_1.2.166
+  * > Note: Again the Conda environment is broken and cannot be rebuild.
+It is not trivial to update it without updating everything.
+  * > Note: Despite changes for PyPy it was decided to drop the PyPy support in the future.

 * 2.1.1